tiyab/dotfiles/README.md

 ## OS configuration

-### Prompt Driven Configuration
-The following will only happen if you agree on the prompt
-- overwrite your /etc/hosts file with a copy from someonewhocares.org (see ./configs/hosts for the file that will be used)

 ### SSD-specific tweaks
 - Disable local Time Machine snapshots
 - Disable hibernation (speeds up entering sleep mode)